Confidence intervals for the Poisson distribution: Conclusions

-It may be debated whether the properties such as nesting, continuity, and provision of sensible $p$ values are requirements for a confidence interval.
-At least superficially, several of our intervals provide shorter length and smaller overcoverage than the Garwood interval.
-If they are only used as descriptive intervals, do we care about bizzare behavior in other respects?
-We contend that the interval must at least include the maximum likelihood estimator, and we have seen that this rules out Crow\&Gardner, and possibly others.
+It may be debated whether the properties such as nesting, continuity, and provision of sensible $p$-values are requirements for a confidence interval.
+Several of our intervals provide shorter length and smaller overcoverage than the Garwood interval.
+If they are only used as descriptive intervals, do we care about bizarre behavior in other respects?
+We contend that the interval must at least include the maximum likelihood estimator (and we insist here that for descriptive purposes the likelihood function should be evaluated without regard to knowledge of ``truth''), and we have seen that this argues against Crow\&Gardner (if low CL is considered), and possibly others.
 But there are intervals besides Garwood, such as the Sterne and the likelihood ratio that do contain the MLE.
-They also seem to have reasonable scale properties (excluding FC).
+They also seem to have reasonable scale properties.
 As long as we never look too closely, maybe this is ok?

 Unfortunately, as soon as we try to look at the confidence intervals for our observation at different confidence levels, as we sometimes do, we get into trouble.
 Intervals that change drastically for a small change in confidence level (e.g., Fig.~\ref{fig:Nesting}) lose their descriptive appeal.
 Of the intervals studied, the only two-sided exact interval that displays continuous dependence on confidence level is the Garwood.
-A similar issue at the other extreme is that of nesting.
+Another concern is that of nesting.
 When we look at the intervals corresponding to two different confidence levels, we naturally expect the interval with the smaller confidence level to be a proper subset of the interval with a higher confidence level.
 Again, our only success among two-sided exact intervals is the Garwood interval.